matrixswarm/matrixswarm/README.md

 spawned logger-1 permanent_id of agent
 name    logger actual source-code name of agent

-permanent_id is universal in the matrix, it's what allows communication between agents
+permanent_id is universal in the matrix, it's what allows communication between agents.
+It's also the name of your comm folder, the two channel for all communication with the outside world.

 ```